jbonnet/PI-day/readme.md

 # PI Day

-Every years 14th March (3/14, in month/day notation) is a day dedicated to [Pi](http://en.wikipedia.org/wiki/Pi), the mathematical constant.
+Every year's 14th March (3/14, in month/day notation) is a day dedicated to [Pi](http://en.wikipedia.org/wiki/Pi), the mathematical constant.

 **Note:** This site is hosted by [GitHub's](http://github.com) [pages](http://pages.github.com).